01-edu/public/subjects/betweenus/README.md

 ## between-us

-write a function named `BetweenUs` that takes 3 paramters and checks if the first number is between the second and third number.
+write a function named `BetweenUs` that takes 3 paramters and return :
-- If the first number is between the second and third number, return `true` else return `false`
+- if the first paramter is between the second and third paramters, return **true** else return **false**

 ### Function
 ```go